 - essential information will be announced without delay and shall be easily accessible to investors, market participants and the company’s stakeholders.

 The company’s objective is to always provide consistent, reliable, sufficient and timely information for the markets to ensure that the participants in the capital markets have as transparent and clear a view as possible of the company and its business operations to be able to assess the company’s financial situation and the value of its financial instruments.

 A silent period always precedes the regularly published financial reports and begins 30 days prior to the publication date of the following financial report and ends upon the publication of the financial report.
 During the silent period, Remedy does not comment on the company’s financial situation, markets or future prospects.
 During the silent period, the company representatives do not meet investors, analysts or other market operators or otherwise comment on matters concerning the company’s financial situation or general views.

-The Chairman of the Board or the Chief Executive Director shall on a case-by-case basis decide on whether to give interviews on inside information published during the silent period.
+The Chairman of the Board or the CEO shall, on a case-by-case basis, decide on whether to give interviews on inside information published during the silent period.

 The dates of the silent periods are shown in the investor calendar on the company’s website.

 ¹ The disclosure policy acknowledges EU’s market abuse regulation (“MAR”) that came into effect on July 3, 2016.